ahoischen/3ds-dev-docker/CONTRIBUTING.md

 ## Bugs

-This project cannot ensure that every piece of software distributed is error-free and up-to-date.
+Some of the bugs you encounter with included software might be caused by this project.
+Please open an issue here if you think that might be the case.
 You should open an issue when a piece of software is missing even though it is said to be included in the README or when it is more broken than ususal, e.g. it crashes in the image when it doesn't on your machine.
 Build issues and spelling errors are also bugs.